Autobiographies of Isaac Asimov: Books

 And while all else is old, the world is new.

 Doubleday agreed to Asimov's new title, but could not find the source of the verse he had given them.
 When Doubleday inquired, Asimov confessed: "I wrote it myself".
 The poem was included at the front of the book, attributed to "Anon."

 In Joy Still Felt: The Autobiography of Isaac Asimov, 1954–1978 (1980) is the second part of Asimov's autobiography.
 The title is also taken from the poem.
 The two volumes are 640,000 words long in total.
 In Joy Still Felt won the 1981 Locus Award for best science fiction-related nonfiction book.

 Asimov had intended to write the third volume in 2000, starting where the second had left off, and to call it The Scenes of Life.
 But after falling ill in 1990 he decided to write it early, on his wife Janet's advice, in case he did not live that long.
 Janet's opinion was that the original two-volume autobiography was too chronological (although it was highly detailed, owing to Asimov's eidetic memory and the copious notes he kept about his life in his daily diary), lending it an emotionless and reserved quality.
 As such, she encouraged him to write a third volume which would instead convey more of his feelings about the contents.
 Published posthumously under the title I. Asimov: A Memoir (Doubleday, 1994; 235,000 words), it covered his whole life, so that people who had not read the first two volumes could still enjoy it.
 Janet Asimov wrote an epilogue.

 All three books were nominated for a Hugo Award, in the category of best non-fiction book.
 I. Asimov: A Memoir won in 1995.
+I. Asimov: A Memoir also won the Locus Award for Best Non-fiction in 1995.

 Janet Asimov later edited It's Been a Good Life (Prometheus Books, 2002), an abridged compilation of all three books.